How Korean adoptees went from being adoptable orphans to deportable immigrants

 Since the early 1950s, over 125,000 Korean children have been adopted in the United States, primarily by white families.
 Despite being legally adopted, Korean adoptees routinely experience refusals of belonging, whether by state agents, laws, and regulations, in everyday interactions, or even through media portrayals that render them invisible.
 In Out of Place, SunAh M Laybourn, herself a Korean adoptee, examines this long-term journey, with a particular focus on the race-making process and the contradictions inherent to the model minority myth.

-Dr. Laybourn is an Affiliate Faculty Member for the Center for Workplace Diversity & Inclusion and a former Academic Research Fellow of the Benjamin L. Hooks Institute for Social Change.
-She received her PhD in Sociology from the University of Maryland (2018).
+SunAh Laybourn, PhD is an Assistant Professor of Sociology at the University of Memphis.
+She is an Affiliate Faculty Member for the Center for Workplace Diversity & Inclusion and a former Academic Research Fellow of the Benjamin L. Hooks Institute for Social Change.
 Her research examines racialization processes, cross-racial interaction, and Asian America.
-Dr. Laybourn is the co-author of Diversity in Black-Greek Letter Organizations: Breaking the Line (Routledge 2018).
-Her work has been published in Social Problems, Sociology of Race & Ethnicity, Racial & Ethnic Studies, and Asian Pacific American Law Journal, among others.